-During 1999, the Company's Board of Directors authorized an additional \$1.8 billion of Company common stock to be repurchased under a common share repurchase program, increasing the total authorized amount to be repurchased under the program to \$2.8 billion.
+During the nine months ended September 30, 1999, the Company's Board of Directors authorized an additional \$800 million of Company common stock to be repurchased under a common share repurchase program, increasing the total authorized amount to be repurchased under the program to \$1.8 billion.
 The Company has executed this program through open market purchases or privately negotiated transactions, subject to bank credit facility covenants and certain rating agency constraints.
 As of September 30, 1999, the Company repurchased approximately \$1.8 billion (93.6 million shares) of Company common stock under the program.
+On October 20, 1999, the Company announced that its Board of Directors has authorized an additional \$1.0 billion in common share repurchases under its stock repurchase program.
+However, the execution of the additional share repurchases has been deferred pending a determination of whether or not a settlement of the principal class action litigation is possible.